LeeOHzzZ/3la_ILA_tensor_op/vta/README.md

 For example, vta-ila has a `virtual_bias_buffer` for holding bias data in a "vitural DRAM", a `acc_buffer`, modeling part of the SRAM in VTA, and each bias are 4 byte.
 Then `sram_id = 1` is the index for the second bias data in the `acc_buffer`, its physical memory address would be `base_addr_of(bias_buffer) + 4`.
 But we don't care about the physical memory address in the VTA-ILA model.

 - `load_bias [sram_id], [dram_id], [y_size], [x_size], [x_stride]`
-VTA load bias tensor from external DRAM to its internal SRAM
+VTA load bias tensor from external DRAM to its internal SRAM (`acc_buffer`)
   - `sram_id`: index of the starting entry of the destination buffer in SRAM to load data to
   - `dram_id`: index of the starting entry of the source buffer in DRAM to load data from
   - `y_size`: number of tensor in y dimension of the whole matrix to be loaded
   - `x_size`: number of tensor in x dimension of the whole matrix to be loaded
   - `x_stride`: number of tensor for stride in x dimension when loading

   ```assembly
   # example
     load_bias 1, 2, 5, 6, 1